villani-lab/ircolitis/README.md

 This repository includes two folders:

 [analysis/][analysis]
-- The R and Python source code for all of the analysis.
+- The R source code for all of the analysis.

 [website/][website]
 - The HTML, CSS, and Javascript source code for an interactive website to view the data and results.